 Besides the fact that a border wall may be ineffective in its security goals, the wall would also be quite expensive.
 Beyond its estimated $20 billion price tag for construction, it would cost approximately $750 million per year to simply maintain resulting in a ten-year total of $27.5 billion.
-There are not estimates on the price of state-of-the-art security I earlier proposed; those may be less expensive that concrete walls and fences.
+There are not estimates on the price of state-of-the-art security I earlier proposed; those may be less expensive than concrete walls and fences.

 Border personnel alone–with or without a wall–costs $1.4 billion per year resulting in a ten-year total of $14 billion.
 This is a cost to border security that no serious politician advocates for radically reducing; however, some support increasing funding.
 I am not an expert in the amount of money we should be spending, but the fact that 2013 brought with it a record high number of border apprehension shows that personnel funding is resulting in substantial results.

 Building and maintaining a wall along with funding border personnel have a substantial impact on the federal budget.
 Building the wall, maintaining it, and maintaining current levels of personnel would cost $61.5 billion over ten years.
 To put this into perspective, if the federal government were to maintain 2015 spending for every year for a decade, it would spend $35.6 trillion.
 Thus, border spending is substantial on its own yet measly in comparison to total federal spending (just 0.17% of all spending in a decade).